 Nonetheless, we have recurring players, crew, and Refs with a range of ability levels.
 We cater to a vast range of dietary requirements in our weekend events, we can provide private chillout areas if required, and we vet all of our venues before booking them.
 Since 2015 we have provided accessibility statements and content warnings for events so players can make their own, informed decisions.
-We are also very keen to emphasise the physicality of events as part of pitches, for example, a game that is described as being exploratory of combat-heavy will certainly involve a lot of movement and/or noise.
+We are also keen to emphasise the physicality of events as part of pitches.
+For example: A game that is described as being exploratory of combat-heavy will involve a lot of movement and/or noise.
 A game which is more mystery or investigation focussed will involve more subdued puzzle solving.

 As part of our sign-up process we ask all participants to make Refs aware of medical conditions or disabilities that may impact on their participation so we can make provision.
 If you’re interested in playing an event but you’re concerned about how well you might engage with it for any reason, we’re always here for you to talk to.

-There is no upper age restrictions on our events.
-Due to potential themes, players must be 18 or over.
+Due to themes, players must be 18 or over.

 What sort of events does Aeon Horror run?